 Kids in the Kitchen: Yogurt Berry Parfait

-Using one of Dr Tanya’s recipes included in What to Feed your Baby, I set up this little Yogurt Berry Parfait station for the family breakfast this past weekend.
+I set up this little Yogurt Berry Parfait station for the family breakfast this past weekend.
 The kids had an absolute blast!
-Little miss 3 made the most meticulous and fabulous looking parfait I have come across – she LOVED doing it, and has asked to do it several times since.
-My little man was a bit young for the concept, so he just went from bowl to bowl tasting all of the ingredients, occasionally mixing them in the display bowls and popping some into his sisters cup.
+Little miss 4 made the most meticulous and fabulous looking parfait I have come across – she LOVED doing it, and has asked to do it several times since.
+My little man was like a bull in a china shop, so he just went from bowl to bowl tasting all of the ingredients, occasionally mixing them in the display bowls and popping some into his sisters cup.
 She finally lost it at him and made him his very own berry parfait, and he quite happily plopped on the ground and finished the whole thing.
 Super messy but super fun and rewarding, on all parts.

 - Plain or Greek yogurt of choice sub coconut yogurt for vegans